Undergraduate majors: journalism and mass communication (BA); sport media and culture (BA)

 The school is accredited by the Accrediting Council on Education in Journalism and Mass Communications.

-See the Certificate in Event Planning in the Catalog.
+See the Certificate in Event Management in the catalog.

 Nonprofit Leadership and Philanthropy

-See the Certificate in Fundraising and Philanthropy Communication in the Catalog.
+See the Certificate in Nonprofit Leadership and Philanthropy in the catalog.

 The school encourages journalism and mass communication undergraduate majors to complete at least one internship.
 The school's internship coordinator helps students find appropriate positions.

 Journalism and mass communication undergraduate majors may earn up to a total of 4 s.h. of internship credit, but not more than 3 s.h. from one single internship, registering with appropriate faculty sponsorship for JMC:2100 Journalism Internship.
 Internships do not fulfill requirements for the journalism and mass communication major, but internship credit counts toward the total journalism and mass communication (JMC) credit that students may apply toward a BA degree (maximum of 52 s.h.).
 Students may take internships for no credit through CCP:1005 Internship in Liberal Arts and Sciences.

 The school engages in a variety of activities for the enrichment of students, faculty, and the entire campus.
-Speakers visit campus each year under lectureships funded by the Li Chen Fund and the M. Holly McGranahan Lecture.
+Speakers visit campus each year under lectureships funded by the Li Chen Fund and the M. Holly McGranahan Lecture series.
 In addition, guest speakers are funded through the Hearst Visiting Professionals Program.
-Campus organizations for students include Kappa Tau Alpha (KTA), a national society honoring scholarship in journalism), the National Association of Black Journalists (NABJ), the Public Relations Student Society of America (PRSSA), and Ed on Campus (EOC).
+Campus organizations for students include Kappa Tau Alpha (KTA), a national society honoring scholarship in journalism, the National Association of Black Journalists (NABJ), the Online News Association (ONA), and Ed on Campus (EOC).

-More than $200,000 in scholarships and awards is disbursed to journalism and mass communication students each year.
+More than $200,000 in scholarships and awards is disbursed to students in the School of Journalism and Mass Communication each year.
 Scholarship information and applications are available each fall.
-Visit Scholarships and Awards on the School of Journalism and Mass Communication website or contact the school.
+Visit Undergraduate Awards and Scholarships on the School of Journalism and Mass Communication website or contact the school.

 Additionally, the school has a limited number of annual awards to encourage and support journalism and mass communication majors who seek an international experience or an immersive internship experience.